 Our chief executive, Anabel Hoult, looks after the day-to-day running of Which?, with support from over 650 staff based in Cardiff, London and Bristol.
 All of our staff work towards the same goal: to make individuals as powerful as the organisations they have to deal with in their daily lives.

 At our AGM in 2017, we agreed to carry out a Governance Review.
-The review has now started, and is being led by Dame Deirdre Hutton DBE, with the support of Julia Unwin CBE, who with Council members Tim Gardam, Jenny Oscroft, Donald Grant and Anna Walker form the Governance Review Committee.
+The review is being led by Dame Deirdre Hutton DBE, with the support of Julia Unwin CBE, who with Council members Tim Gardam, Jenny Oscroft, Donald Grant and Anna Walker form the Governance Review Committee.
 To find out more about the role of the Governance Review Committee, the terms of reference can be found here.

 Find out more